an-sh/chat-service/README.md

 - Supports lightweight online user to online user messaging.

-- Now fully rewritten in es6, runs natively on node `>= 6` (es5 babel
+- Now fully rewritten in __ES6__, runs natively on Node.js `>= 6` (ES5
-  transpired code is included for node `4.x` and `0.12` compatibility).
+  Babel transpired code is included for Node.js `4.x` and `0.12` compatibility).

 ## Quickstart with socket.io

-On a server define a socket connection hook, as the service is relying on an extern auth implementation.
+On a server-side define a socket connection hook, as the service is relying on an extern auth implementation.
 A user just needs to pass an auth check, no explicit user adding step is required.

 ```javascript
 function onConnect(service, id) {